 CoSchedule allowed us to see upcoming content at a glance, in a visually attractive way.
 Internal communication on posts was a cinch with CoSchedule’s built-in commenting function.
 You could keep all conversations about a specific post in one place — on the post back end — rather than deal with multiple email threads.

 A bonus with CoSchedule was social media scheduling: You could queue up social media posts days, weeks, or even months in advance.

-Since 2014, I enjoyed these basic features of CoSchedule, but watched idly as the web app became bloated with various bells and whistles (like a headline analyzer) that I had no use for.
+For several years, I enjoyed these basic features of CoSchedule, but watched idly as the web app became bloated with various bells and whistles (like a headline analyzer) that I had no use for.
 As HubSpot says, “A large heap of stinkin’ features is a Not Great Thing.”

 Even so, I paid $9 per month as a “Legacy” user—the company’s term for its earliest supporters.

 Goodbye, CoSchedule.
 It Was Nice While It Lasted.

 Recently, CoSchedule gave its Legacy users the shaft, forcing them to auto-upgrade to much more expensive plans by April 11 or delete their accounts.
 They wanted to increase my monthly fee by an astounding 567 percent!